GMLC-TDC/HELICS/docs/user-guide/multiSourceInputs.md

 The default priority of the inputs if they are published at the same time and only a single value is retrieved is in order of connection.
 This may not be desired so a few handle options are available to manipulate it.

 - `helics_handle_option_input_priority_location` takes a value specifying the input source index to give priority to.
 If given multiple times it establishes an ordering of the inputs.
 So in the case of timing ties they can be ordered.
-For example if the option is called first with a given value of 2 then again with 1 and an input has 3 sources.
-If they all tie the source with index 1 will have highest priority, and in the case of a tie between sources 0 and 2, source 2 will have priority.
+For example, with an input that has 3 sources, the option is called first with a given value of 2 then again with 1.
+If the sources all tie the source with index 1 will have highest priority, and in the case of a tie between sources 0 and 2, source 2 will have priority.
 - `helics_handle_option_clear_priority_list` will erase the existing priority list.

 ## Reduction operations on multiple inputs.

 The priority of the inputs is only applicable if the default operation to retrieve a single value is used.
-The option `helics_handle_option_multi_input_handling_method` can be used to specify a reduction operation on all the inputs to process them in some fashion a number of operations are available.
+The option `helics_handle_option_multi_input_handling_method` can be used to specify a reduction operation on all the inputs to process them in some fashion.
+A number of operations are available.

 ```eval_rst
 +------------------------------------------+---------------------------------------------------------------------------------------+